5 Best Practices to Collect Customer Data the Right Way

 5 besy practices for collecting customer data

-Collecting customer data itself is a science and one that requires testing and refinement.
+Collecting customer data itself is a science that requires testing and refinement.

-If you follow these customer data-collection best practices in your strategy, you'll be well on your way to collecting relevant, valuable information without disrupting your customers.
+If you incorporate these best practices into your customer data-collection strategy, you'll be well on your way to collecting relevant, valuable information without disrupting your customers.

 1. Have multiple data collection methods